Tight Ankles? Here’s What Causes It—and the Best Ankle Mobility Exercises to Fix It

 Additionally, by improving ankle stability, you will be less likely to twist or roll an ankle, which will prevent inflammatory sequelae that can certainly reduce ankle mobility.

 To do this simple ankle mobility and stability exercise, stand upright with good posture, with your core and glutes engaged.
-Lift one leg off of the ground and try to balance on a single leg for 30 to 60 seconds.
+Lift one leg off the ground and try to balance on a single leg for 30 to 60 seconds.

-Beginners can make this exercise easier by holding their arms out to the sides like a giant T, and those who are advanced can close their eyes during the exercise, which decreases visual feedback and makes it much more difficult to balance.
+Beginners can make this exercise easier by holding their arms out to the sides like a giant T, and those who are advanced can close their eyes during the exercise, which decreases visual feedback and makes it much more challenging to balance.

 You can also progress the exercise by standing on an unstable surface, such as a pillow, rolled-up towel, or wobble board.